-Tarague CATM Range, also known as the Pati Point Range, generates an SDZ to the northeast that lies partially within Navy submerged land.
+Tarague CATM Range, also known as the Pati Point Range, generates a Surface Danger Zone (SDZ) to the northeast that lies partially within Navy submerged land.
 The range consists of 21 ac (8.5 ha) and is used for the small arms range.
-The range supports training with pistols, rifles, machine guns up to 7.62 mm, and inert mortars up to 60 mm.
-Training is also conducted with the M203 40mm grenade launcher using inert training projectiles only.
+The range supports training with pistols, rifles, machine guns up to 7.62 millimeters (mm), and inert mortars up to 60 mm.
+Training is also conducted with the M203 40 mm grenade launcher using inert training projectiles only.
 An Explosives Ordnance Disposal (EOD) site is located northeast of the small arms range.